 In cooler climates, brunfelsia plants can only be grown as container plants that need to be brought indoors for the winter, or else they will die over the winter.
 Beware, this plant is toxic to dogs, cats, and horses.
 Brunfelsia is not listed as toxic to humans; however, it is a nightshade plant, and some people are allergic to members of the Solanaceae family.

 |Common Name||Yesterday-today-and tomorrow plant, Morning-noon-and-night, Kiss-me-quick, Brazil raintree, Franciscan raintree|

 |otanical Name||Brunfelsia pauciflora|

 |Sun Exposure||Full, partial|

 |Soil Type||Sandy, silt, loamy|

-|Flower Color||Purple, lavender, white|
+|Flower Color||Purple, white|

 |Toxicity||Toxic to pets|